-The cryopreserved omidubicel product is shipped cryogenically to transplant centers where both components are thawed and infused to patients on the day of transplantation.
+Omidubicel is shipped cryogenically to transplant centers where both components are thawed and infused to patients on the day of transplantation.
 The thawing process occurs in a closed system and can also be performed at the patient's bedside for ease of administration.
-Our cryopreserved product resulted in engraftment results similar to those obtained with non-cryopreserved product in the pilot study at Duke University.
+The cryopreserved product resulted in engraftment results similar to those obtained with non-cryopreserved product in the pilot study at Duke University.